-Stephen F. Cohen is a professor emeritus at New York University and Princeton University.
-His Soviet Fates and Lost Alternatives: From Stalinism to the New Cold War and his The Victims Return: Survivors of the Gulag After Stalin are now in paperback.
+Stephen F. Cohen is professor emeritus of Russian studies, history, and politics at New York University and Princeton University.
+A Nation contributing editor, his recent book, Soviet Fates and Lost Alternatives: From Stalinism to the New Cold War, is available in paperback from Columbia University Press.

 The arrest last month of Mikhail Khodorkovsky, the principal owner of